 In a perfect world, you define your brand before you design your website, create your logo, and order your business cards.

-Revisit your brand message if your business is struggling, if you’re attracting the wrong clients – or no clients – or if you’re thinking about moving in a new direction.
+It’s time to revisit your brand message if your business is struggling, if you’re “wearing a lot of hats,” if you’re attracting the wrong clients – or no clients – or if you’re thinking about moving in a new direction.

 WHY should you define your brand?